-The goal of the Spanish Language Program at Nord Country School is to provide language enrichment through songs, games, literature and cultural experiences.
-Students who participate in the K-5 Spanish Program will learn basic conversation skills, vocabulary, and grammar through thematic instruction.
-Students will receive two thirty minute Spanish classes per week.
+The goal of the Spanish Language Program at Nord Country School is to provide language enrichment through songs, games, literature, film and cultural experiences.
+Students who participate in the K-5 Spanish Program will learn basic conversation skills and vocabulary through a comprehension based language program.
+Students attend Spanish class twice a week.
 Additionally, we believe that learning Spanish should be fun and interactive!
-Nord Country School seeks to help students develop a global perspective and learning Spanish is one of the ways that students are allowed to become citizens who are think more globally.
+Nord Country School seeks to help students develop a global perspective and learning Spanish is one of the ways that students are encouraged to become citizens who are able to think more globally.

-Research shows that when students are exposed to a second language an early age, they are more likely to reach native levels of fluency in a second language be able to learn a second language.
-Additionally, learning about cultures where Spanish language is spoken provides students with rich opportunities to explore social studies in elementary school.
+Research shows that when students are exposed to a second language at an early age, they are more likely to reach native levels of fluency in a second language and be able to learn a second language.
+Additionally, learning about cultures where the Spanish language is spoken provides students with rich opportunities to explore social studies in elementary school.
 Furthermore, research has also shown that participating in a language enrichment program also supports students in developing greater literacy in English language arts and mathematics.
-A recent study about the benefits of learning a second language at an early age was recently published in Time Magazine.
-Check out the article here!

-Each year students are introduced to new vocabulary, grammar, and conversational phrases through literature, calendar activities, games and cultural celebrations.
-This coming year, our calendar activities will be based around games that are played by children in the Spanish speaking world.
+Each year students are introduced to new vocabulary, grammar, and conversational phrases through literature, games and cultural celebrations.
 Below is a brief description of what you can expect your child to learn about according to their grade level.